Gabby Petito: Attorneys say first-degree murder charge likely after autopsy result

 Eiglarsh noted that even if Laundrie's DNA is found on Petito's remains, it would have to be in unique places to implicate him since he wasn't a stranger and some of his DNA would be expected on her body.

 Laundrie has not been charged with a crime in Petito's death and is only a person of interest.
-He is currently wanted for unauthorized use of a debit card that belonged to Gabby between Aug.
+He is wanted for unauthorized use of a debit card that belonged to Petito between Aug.
 30 through Sept.
 1.

 Petito's remains were found on Sept.
 19 at a campground in Wyoming about three to four weeks after she was killed, which would place her death around the last week of August.

-The couple set out on a cross-country road trip in June, but their relationship became strained as the weeks passed, with Gabby's mom telling investigators that her daughter described how there "appeared to be more and more tension between her and Laundrie," according to a search warrant.
+The couple set out on a cross-country road trip in June, but their relationship became strained as the weeks passed, with Petito's mom telling investigators that her daughter described how there "appeared to be more and more tension between her and Laundrie," according to a search warrant.

 CLICK HERE TO GET THE FOX NEWS APP

-Gabby and Brian were involved in a domestic incident on Aug.
+Petito and Laundrie were involved in a domestic incident on Aug.
 12 in Moab, Utah.
-A witness told police that a "gentleman was slapping the girl" and Gabby said that Brian "grabbed" her face, but she also told officers that she slapped Brian.
+A witness told police that a "gentleman was slapping the girl" and Petito said that Laundrie "grabbed" her face, but she also told officers that she slapped him.
 The two were separated for the night and no charges were filed.

 First-degree murder is punishable by death or life imprisonment in Wyoming.
-Homicide can also result in manslaughter, second-degree murder, and other charges.
+Homicide can also result in manslaughter, second-degree murder and other charges.